macmanes-lab/protocols/RNATagSeq_polyA_first.md

   - Mix really well by extensive vortexing tube since the solution is very viscous
   - Spin down briefly in microfuge
-  - Swirl the 7uL cDNA/beads/water with pipet tip, THEN add 13 uL ligation 2 master mix.
+  - Swirl the 7uL cDNA/beads/water with pipet tip, THEN add 13 uL 2nd Ligation Master Mix.
   - Mix well by pipetting up and down 20x or cap tubes and flick several times; solution is viscous
   - Quick spin (low speed centrifuge, to get everything to bottom of tube)
   - Incubate overnight at 22 °C